penguineo/blog/content/wish-list.md

   - Start reading documentation live in front of audience on multiple platforms or on twitch and edit and post it on YouTube or might just do on both.
   - Ofcourse I'll write blog also but I'll do it live if I need to do any update or I might not.

-- I want to build my own terminal emulator.
+- Build my own terminal emulator.
-- I want to build my own kernel.
+- Build my own kernel.
-- I want to build a code editor.
+- Build a code editor.
+- Build a compiler.
+- Build an interpreter.
 - Adding script for fuzzy searching in some of the GitHub commands.
-- Build a compiler.

 ### Projects